rafiatB/rafiatB/README.md

-### Hi There,<br>***I'm Rafiat Banwo***<br>**Certified Scrum master, with 8+ years of successful mixed method training, coaching and facilitation techniques and strong interpersonal management skills,  enhancing team velocity & effectiveness in multifaceted projects.
+***Rafiat Banwo***<br>**Certified Scrum master, with 8+ years of successful mixed method training, coaching and facilitation techniques and strong interpersonal management skills,  enhancing team velocity & effectiveness in multifaceted projects.
 Self-directed Leader proficient in Scaled Agile methodologies and iterative development life-cycles and complex processes.
 Multilingual, fluent in English, Yoruba and French. providing satisfactory deliverables to clients in a cross-functional environment free from impediments.**<br>

 <br>